MENU

 Field Sanitation, Harvest, and Transport

 Fresh produce can become contaminated when contacted by soil, fertilizers, water, workers, and harvesting equipment during growing and harvest activities.
-General sanitation of the grove, bins, and equipment is necessary to prevent fruit contamination with biological hazards.
+General sanitation of the bins and equipment is necessary to prevent fruit contamination with biological hazards.

-• Harvesting equipment such as gloves, hand tools, and picking sacks must be routinely cleaned and sanitized as appropriate.
+• Harvesting equipment such as gloves, hand tools, and picking sacks should be routinely cleaned and sanitized as appropriate.

 • Document procedures and schedules for cleaning and sanitizing equipment used in the field.
 At a minimum, a cleaning record is required for fruit-contact tools and equipment.

-• Picking bins must be maintained free from debris and contaminants.
-A pressurized sprayer with a labeled cleaning agent can be an effective means to remove field dirt.
+• Picking bins should be maintained free from debris and contaminants.

 • Bins should be used only for the purpose of holding and transporting fruit.
 Any out-of-service bins used for storage need to be clearly marked and never returned to service.

-• Inspect bins regularly for evidence of animal intrusion.
-Clean and sanitize as needed and document.
+• Inspect bins regularly for evidence of animal intrusion and fecal matter.
+Cleaning and sanitizing should occur on a routine, documented basis.

-• Separate, segregate, and dispose of fruit if exposed to hydraulic oils or other chemical contaminants from harvesting equipment.
+• Separate, segregate, and dispose of fruit if exposed to oils or chemical contaminants from harvesting equipment.

-• Exclude from the fresh market all fruit that have touched the ground or are visibly contaminated with fecal matter.
+• Exclude all fruit that have touched the ground or are visibly contaminated with fecal matter.

 Transportation